Overview of Metal Plaques

 HOW TO CONTACT US

 The prices for each of these different styles for various size plaques is given on the PRICE webpage (click here or on PRICE in gold masthead) , listed by price code and plaque size, under Style Category 1.2.
 Or, feel free to call or email us for a price quote on a specific plaque.
 We will work with you to design and build the exact custom plaque you want.
 One of our knowledgeable and helpful Customer Service Representatives, Christie , Regina, or Liz, will respond to your request promptly.
 Call us at 951-698-8484 or email us at firstname.lastname@example.org.
 Or, you can fill out and submit our on-line Request a Quote form.
-We would like to make your plaque, and we are confident that you will be pleased with it.
 We take great pride in every product we make for our valued clients.
 We offer a 2 year warranty on all our products, and our indoor plaques will last many decades without degradation.

 You can go to another Section or Gallery page by clicking on an item in the pull-down menus in the gold masthead at the top of this page.